0xEAF/PearlStasisFix/README.md

 ## WARNING: Made with AI (cuz idk how to use Java)

 I am a random dev, and you should really not trust random stuff you find on the Internet.
 Take a look at the source code which is only a few hundred lines long. (click on the GitHub "view source" link on the side).
 And if you prefer, compile the project yourself with `mvn clean package` (requires Java JDK 21+ and Maven installed).

+## Limitations

+- Not very well tested (I made it for a private SMP with friends where we use pearl stasis from time to time)
+- Only works with bubble-column-water-based stasis chamber